Arlen22/TiddlyServer/README.md

 - Auth is terrible.
 Granted it's probably secure enough, but the user experience is awful.
 MWS is way better.
 - It runs data folders.
 Literally loads JavaScript and executes it on the server, just like Node TiddlyWiki.
 MWS stores everything in a database and only runs it client-side.
 There are better ways to do server-side code if you need that for some reason.
 - It's not easy to update your TiddlyWiki version.
 I was planning to automatically publish new slim versions but that never happened.
 Not sure when I'll resurrect that, but maybe someday.
+If you want to update your TiddlyWiki version, install the desired version next to your settings.json and then use `_datafolderserver` to set the path to the tiddlywiki folder (relative to settings.json).

 But it solved a use case which will always be relevant.